Where everything's made with love

 Homemade Corn Relish Canning Recipe

-Corn relish is as tasty as it is beautiful!
-Unlike commercially purchased corn relish, this has no thickener, so it stays light and refreshing!
-It captures the cheerful colors of summer and the crunch of fresh veggies in a wonderfully tangy, slightly salty vinegar and sugar syrup.
+It skips the heavy thickener that's added to the store-bought stuff, so it stays light and refreshing!
+It captures the cheerful colors of summer and the crunch of sweet corn, pepper, and onions in a wonderfully tangy, slightly salty vinegar and sugar syrup.

 I think it's because everyone wants bragging rights on something so yummy!